You want smart political talk without the meltdowns?

 I think he would also be all about the idea of preserving it for future generations.

-We we now run the risk of being the first generation that hands off our country in far worse shape than we inherited it.
+We now run the risk of being the first generation that hands off our country in far worse shape than we inherited it.

-I think doge and eliminating waste fraud and abuse.
+I think Doge and eliminating waste, fraud, and abuse.

-I think energy dominance, I think America's role in the world.
+I think America's role in the world.

 We don't have to be the world's policeman.

-However, America does have a role advancing the cause of liberty and freedom.
+However, America does have a role advancing the cause of liberty and freedom, and it's often a needle you have to thread.

-Um, but his voice is dearly missed.
+But his voice is dearly missed.

 But this was his life's work.

-He championed the freedom.
+He championed freedom.

-And when you limit the size of government, you are you are emboldening and enabling the American people to live free versus, for example, the Green New Deal, which is guaranteed womb to the tomb, cradle to the grave, you know, promises that will always fail.
+And when you limit the size of government, you are emboldening and enabling the American people to live free versus, for example, the Green New Deal, which is guaranteed womb to the tomb, cradle to the grave.

 They'll be unfulfilled promises.

-You end up the same way, no matter what name, whatever, what manifestation it comes in, the guarantees will be there.
+You end up the same way, no matter what name, whatever, what manifestation it comes in.

-And then you end up in the in the end, you have unfulfilled promises and more poverty, and then you have to calculate how much freedom you gave up in the name of false security.
+And then you have to calculate how much freedom you gave up in the name of false security.

-And it will America choose freedom.
+And will America choose freedom?

-Well, will America have the stomach to stick with Trump?
+Will America have the stomach to stick with Trump?

-And a lot of Republicans are having having problems with it as well.
+And a lot of Republicans are having problems with it as well because they too have been institutionalized.

 This is our opportunity to fundamentally restructure government into the original intent and purpose of our framers and founders, in my view.

-Oh, listen, you I'm I'm part of that club.
+Listen, I'm part of that club.

 You just can't.

-It we're at a crossroads for the country.
+We're at a crossroads for the country.

 I really do.

-I've never been more optimistic that America has the opportunity to write this ship and return America to its its founding ideals and principles that we know work.
+I've never been more optimistic that America has the opportunity to write this ship and return America to its founding ideals and principles that we know work.

-Freedom works, belief in the individual works.
+Belief in the individual works.

 Anytime we've ever enacted the policies of liberty and freedom, I don't care if it's Reagan, I don't care if it's Trump.